yinrouni/WebDev-hw6/README.md

 A manager can have many jobs to supervise.
 The jobs have to be preloaded into the database.
 Manager_id is FK in table jobs, so before preload the data of jobs, make sure the managers of them have already registered.

 A worker has many timesheet, and each timesheet may contain several tasks.
+A worker can only create a timesheet, while a manager can only edit the status of it by set it as pending or approved.

+Once a manger logs in, all the timesheets submitted to him will display.

 ## Sample Data for Test